 \section{Abstract}

 Pre-trained stable diffusion models (SD) have shown great advances in visual correspondence.
 In this paper, we investigate the capabilities of Diffusion Transformers (DiTs) for accurate dense correspondence.
 Distinct from SD, DiTs exhibit a critical phenomenon in which very few feature activations exhibit significantly larger values than others, known as \textit{massive activations}, leading to uninformative representations and significant performance degradation for DiTs.
 The massive activations consistently concentrate at very few fixed dimensions across all image patch tokens, holding little local information.
-We trace these dimension-concentrated massive activations and find that such concentration can be effectively localized by the zero-initialized Adaptive Layer Norm (AdaLN-zero).
-Building on these findings, we propose \textbf{Di}ffusion \textbf{T}ransformer \textbf{F}eature (DiTF), a training-free framework designed to extract semantic-discriminative features from DiTs.
-Specifically, DiTF employs AdaLN to adaptively localize and normalize massive activations with channel-wise modulation.
-In addition, we develop a channel discard strategy to further eliminate the negative impacts from massive activations.
+We analyze these dimension-concentrated massive activations and uncover that their concentration is inherently linked to the Adaptive Layer Normalization (AdaLN) in DiTs.
+Building on these findings, we propose the \textbf{Di}ffusion \textbf{T}ransformer \textbf{F}eature (DiTF), a training-free AdaLN-based framework that extracts semantically discriminative features from DiTs.
+Specifically, DiTF leverages AdaLN to adaptively localize and normalize massive activations through channel-wise modulation.
+Furthermore, a channel discard strategy is introduced to mitigate the adverse effects of massive activations.
 Experimental results demonstrate that our DiTF outperforms both DINO and SD-based models and establishes a new state-of-the-art performance for DiTs in different visual correspondence tasks (\eg, with +9.4\% on Spair-71k and +4.4\% on AP-10K-C.S.).